-Trump says ties with Russia at 'all-time low,' blames Congress
+Trump blames Congress for 'all-time low' in Russia ties

 Congress overwhelmingly approved the sanctions last week, leaving Trump with little choice but to sign the legislation although he has long expressed a desire for better ties with Russia.

-He signed the bill on Wednesday but strongly criticized it.
-He complained that the measure, which allows Congress to stop him from easing sanctions on Russia, infringed on presidential powers to shape foreign policy.
+Even as he signed the bill on Wednesday, Trump strongly criticized it.
+He complained the measure, which allows Congress to stop him from easing sanctions on Russia, infringed on his presidential powers to shape foreign policy.

 Russia responded by saying the sanctions amounted to a full-scale trade war and an end to hopes for better ties with the Trump administration.